 Review: The review will take place on the date previously agreed to decide if any changes to the support are required.
-This review will evaluate the impact and quality of the support and interventions in light of the pupil's progress and development and include the views of the pupil (as appropriate) and their parents/carers.
+This review will evaluate the impact and quality of the support and interventions considering the pupil's progress and development and include the views of the pupil (as appropriate) and their parents/carers.